If you are not satisfied with Oney Insurance

 Oney Insurance, together with its intermediaries is strongly committed to providing excellent service to all its customers.
 Professionalism, integrity, and customer satisfaction are part of the main core values of the company.

 We guarantee our commitment to being efficient, impartial, and communicate with a courteous resolution.
+We will keep your records in accordance with the Data Protection Act and you have the right to request information about the progress of your concerns.

 For each insurance product that we sell, we have a dedicated team who will handle your complaints in an efficient and agile manner.
 The information below provides an overview of our complaints process and what you can expect.